A Specialist in Oman

 Moving back eastwards to the coast, Ras Al Jinz and a night at the comfortable Carapace Lodge is a real highlight.
 Green turtles have been coming to the beach here for thousands of years to lay their numerous eggs before heading back into the vast ocean and returning for their next breeding cycle years later.
 The lodge is part of a scientific center and a night here gave us the opportunity to go out with a guide and watch the nature in action.

 The turtles seem to expend considerable effort laying their slimy, table tennis ball sized eggs, but witnessing this has a strange serenity and a tangible timeless feel.
 Watching the tiny hatchlings struggle to make it to the water is bitter sweet, as the guide explains that little more than one in a thousand will survive their early battles for survival.
-The beach and cliffs around Ras Al Jinz are protected areas, helping to maintain the truly prehistoric appearance that may be familiar to keen watchers of nature programmes, in which these turtles have often been featured.
-Experiencing all this on the same day that we had woken to intense heat in the desert, and not long after visiting forts that wowed explorers centuries ago, served to emphasise the diversity of experiences on offer in Oman, which is one of the things that make it a great self-drive destination.
+The beach and cliffs around Ras Al Jinz are protected areas, helping to maintain the truly prehistoric appearance that may be familiar to keen watchers of nature programs, in which these turtles have often been featured.
+Experiencing all this on the same day that we had woken to intense heat in the desert, and not long after visiting forts that wowed explorers centuries ago, served to emphasize the diversity of experiences on offer in Oman, which is one of the things that make it a great self-drive destination.

 For further advice on self-drive or guided itineraries to Oman visit the Oman section of our website, or speak to one of our country specialists directly on 1-855-234-2083.

 Was this useful?